 The University sets full and partial Term tuition rates (the "fixed rate") for the students enrolled in the Department, subject to an exception for students who do not maintain continuous enrollment.
 This fixed rate refers only to tuition and not to any fees or room/board charges or to costs associated with Clinical Education experiences.
 Full Term tuition will be charged for all Terms except Term I, which is charged at the partial Term tuition rate.
 Students will be charged for the course, per the number of credit hours, including all fees for didactic or Clinical Education courses that must be repeated due to failure or which occur outside of the typical curricular calendar.
-Tuition and fees are posted on the University Web site: https://www.wju.edu/finaid/pdf/2019-2020 fulltuition.pdf.
+Tuition and fees are posted on the University Web site.

 Students who must complete Clinical Education courses out-of-sequence are responsible for all additional expenses.
 Students will be charged for the course at a prorated amount based upon the credit hours for the course multiplied by a per credit hour charge plus all associated fees.
 This per credit hour charge can be found on the financial account web page for the University.
-Tuition and fees are posted on the University Web site: https://www.wju.edu/finaid/pdf/2019-2020 fulltuition.pdf.
+Tuition and fees are posted on the University Web site.